What's On Tap Regional Forums

 Makerspaces reduce an entrepreneurs’ start-up costs and many have found that shared space offer the additional benefit of collaboration through shared ideas, tools, and skillsets.
 Makerspaces and micro-manufacturing facilities are an outgrowth of this effort and are popping up across the region.
 These facilities rely on specialization, personalization and speed of delivery, versus the considerable start-up and operation costs found in mass production.

-Two leaders will present, one from Open Works and one from Local Motors who will share their stories from 4:30 to 5:30 p.m. on September 19, 2016 at Open Works, located at 1400 Greenmount Avenue, in Baltimore's Station North neighborhoood.
+Two leaders presented, one from Open Works and one from Local Motors who will share their stories from 4:30 to 5:30 p.m. on September 19, 2016 at Open Works, located at 1400 Greenmount Avenue, in Baltimore's Station North neighborhoood.
 Refreshments, networking, and brief tours (space limited) of Open Works to follow the presentations.

 ABOUT WHAT'S ON TAP